 The government effectively enforced all applicable laws regarding the freedom of association and the right to collective bargaining.
+Workers without permanent residence may not be eligible to join voluntary unemployment insurance funds.
 Employers who violate the rights of employees to organize and retain employee representatives may face administrative measures, legal proceedings, and fines.
 The penalties were generally sufficient to deter violations.
 Authorities and employers generally respected freedom of association and the right to collective bargaining, and there were no reports of violations.
+All workers, regardless of sector union membership, or nationality, are entitled to the same wages negotiated between employers and trade unions via generally applicable collective agreements.